This site is full of FREE ebooks - Project Gutenberg Australia

 house?”

-also for your delight to pour forth the dawning of your heart.
+is also for your delight to pour forth the dawning of your

-should spur you again and yet again, though weeping, until you shall
+she should spur you again and yet again, though weeping, until you

 Therefore let your visit to that temple invisible be for naught but